imahnama/Project-Restaurant-Page/README.md

-# Library
+# Restaurant App

-A simple book library app created with javascript
+Practicing DOM manipulation by dynamically rendering a simple restaurant homepage!

 ## Built With